 If you’re coming to the Twin Cities from out of town, there are several transportation options.
-The Blue Line is your fastest option as it will get you to the Mall of America from the Minneapolis St. Paul International Airport in 12 minutes.
+The Blue Line is your fastest option, getting you to the Mall of America from the Minneapolis-St. Paul International Airport in 12 minutes.

 Is the Mall of America the Biggest Mall in the World?

-- 11 Best Things to do in Otter Tail, Minnesota
+- Things to Do in Otter Tail, Minnesota

-- 15 Best Things to Do in Detroit Lakes, Minnesota
+- Things to Do in Detroit Lakes, Minnesota